 When people think of psoriatic arthritis (PsA), many immediately think of symptoms like joint pain.
 However, between 30 percent and 40 percent of people with PsA experience fatigue — an extreme sense of exhaustion that does not improve with rest.

 Fatigue is an often underestimated symptom of PsA, but it can be severe.
-Fatigue can impact a person’s cognitive (mental) and physical functioning and interfere with their daily life.
-Together with other PsA symptoms, fatigue can negatively impact a person’s overall well-being and quality of life.
+Fatigue can affect a person’s cognitive (mental) and physical functioning and interfere with their daily life.
+Together with other PsA symptoms, fatigue can negatively affect a person’s overall well-being and quality of life.

 Understanding this fatigue may help you minimize its effects.
-Here is what you need to know about fatigue in PsA, including how to manage it.
+Here is what you need to know about fatigue in PsA, including what causes it and how to manage it.

 Many MyPsoriasisTeam members have shared how PsA-related fatigue affects their daily lives.
 One member wrote, “I feel exhausted during the day, especially after work, and take a nap.
 Then, I can’t sleep at night.
 When I do, I never feel refreshed.
 Ugh!
 When does it end?”